ManufacturedMotion/Hex/docs/Hex3/pcb-assembly.md

 - Don't forget to insert a mini blade fuse into the fuse block before your poweron test!
 For the leg board we are using 10A fuses.
 - We suggest connecting each leg board to a power supply (one at a time) and confirming the LEDs and Xiao operate properly prior to testing connection with the main PCB.
 - Don't forget to trim the extra length of the legs on the through hole radial capactiors to prevent any shorted connections!

+<u>Repeat the above instructions 5 more times so you have a total of 6 leg PCBs!</u>

 ## Main PCB